axie0927/FindingGhostParticles-RegressionSubgroup/README.md

 ## Exploratory Data Analysis

 We performed an EDA on the processed data to figure out which features would be the best the use in our model training.
-This EDA utilizes a subset of the larger training data set.
+This EDA utilizes a subset of the larger training data set, this file can be found named 'results.csv'.
+Note that it will not be used in the model building and we will be using the full data set for training.

 ## Models

-- **Baseline Model** (Linear Regression): We used a Linear Regression model for our baseline due to the simplicity of the model as well as the strong linear relationship between our feature variables and target variable.

-- **Ridge Regression Model**: Ridge Regression is very much like a Linear Regression model with a regularizer which helps make the model more robust.
+- **Linear Regression Model (Baseline Model)**

+- **Ridge Regression Model**

 - **SVM Regression Model**

+- **Random Forest Regressor Model**

 - **Neural Network Model**